campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 Summer Camp Pistol Shooting Program.
 The program is open to all Scouts who are at least 13 and have completed the eighth grade.
 Scouts will receive a safety briefing and instruction followed by the opportunity to earn various pistol marksmanship qualifications.
 Due to the low instructor to shooter ratio, space is extremely limited.
-The program will be offered four times throughout the summer: July 5, July 12, July 26, and August 2, 2023; the cost is $45.
+The program will be offered on Wednesdays during our Outdoor Skills & More weeks: July 3 & 24, 2024; the cost is $50.
 An additional signed participation waiver is required.

 > %list-group%
 > <a href="{{ site.url }}/pdf/2017/2017-pistol-pilot-program-release-agreement.pdf" class="list-group-item">Pistol Program Release Agreement</a>

-## "Sailing the Big Boats" Clinic

-Offered on Wednesdays of our Aquatics & More weeks, this program allows Scouts to spend the day learning how to rig and sail the larger craft from the Workcoeman fleet.
-Scouts will experience the thrill of a catamaran, cruise around the lake in a larger ship, and spend the day sailing.

 ## Huck Finn Tube Ride